About

 Jeda Pearl (she/her) is a Scottish Jamaican writer and artist based in Edinburgh, Scotland.
 Her work often traverses/reflects the ‘in between’ and explores the intersections of be/longing, (intergenerational) memory, illness and disability, secrecy and survival.
 Her work examines the histories, cultures, folklores and languages of her ancestral islands, at times exploring grief and nature writing, often creating magical realist or science-fictional worlds.

 Jeda is also Co-Director of the Scottish BPOC Writers Network, an advocacy and professional development organisation for Black and POC writers in Scotland.
-She has experience as an event chair, panellist, arts programmer and workshop facilitator, and has sat on selection panels for arts organisations.
+She has sat on selection panels for arts organisations, and is an experienced event chair, panellist, and freelance arts programmer.
+Recent freelance arts programming projects include North Bridge: Where We Travelled / Bridging Time (lead artist, editor 2024-2025); and Windrush Legacy Creative Reflections (lead artist, editor & exhibition co-curator, 2023) and Windrush 75 (collaborating organiser, 2023).

-Find Jeda online @jedapearl on Ko-Fi, TwitterFacebook and Instagram.
+Find Jeda online @jedapearl on Ko-FiInstagramFacebook, or BlueSky.

 For performances, panels and workshop facilitation, contact me